• Welcome

 The Commonwealth Bank Teaching Awards are co-presented by the Commonwealth Bank and School Plus.
 These Fellowships were created to recognise and reward great teachers and Principals, especially those working in socially diverse communities.

-Each Fellowship is valued at $45,000 which includes funding for professional development, a significant project in the Fellow’s school, and an overseas study tour to a high-performing education system in July.
+Each Fellowship is valued at $45,000 which includes funding for professional development, significant projects in the Fellow’s school, and an overseas study tour to a high-performing education system.
+Our projects included whole school mindfulness strategy; creation of a green screen room for film, animation and documentary making; establishment of a STEM program with a range of resources and enhancing our classroom I.T. resources.

 “This Schools Plus/Commonwealth Bank Fellowship is amazing and I am honoured, humbled and thrilled to receive it.
 I am proud to be the Principal of our school, a great public school and this award recognises that our school offers all of our students a quality education.